 Cervicogenic (CEH) headaches are defined as headaches caused by pain referred from the neck.
 Although Cervicogenic headaches sometimes mimic symptoms of tension, migraine or cluster headaches, their origins, causative factors, and treatment are distinctly different.

 ‘Cervicogenic’ is a term that refers to the cervical area of the spine, which is located near the base of the skull.
-Many patients with cervicogenic headaches have suffered damage, compression or irritation to the first three spinal nerves (C-1, C-2 and C-3).
-These nerves make up the upper (cervical) portion of the neck, and allow the neck to move and experience sensation.
-If the spinal nerves in the cervical area are damaged, it can lead to headaches or ‘referred pain’ which comes from the neck, and may cause frequent headaches when the patient moves the neck and subsequently ‘triggers’ cervicogenic headaches.
+Many patients with Cervicogenic headaches have suffered damage, compression or irritation to the first three spinal nerves (C-1, C-2, and C-3).
+These nerves make up the upper (cervical) portion of the neck, and allow the neck to move and experience the sensation.
+If the spinal nerves in the cervical area are damaged, it can lead to headaches or ‘referred pain’ which comes from the neck and may cause frequent headaches when the patient moves the neck and subsequently ‘triggers’ Cervicogenic headaches.

 Patients with cervicogenic headaches may also:

 - Exhibit sensitivity to light, motion, and sound (and may experience nausea, vomiting, blurred vision, etc.) but these symptoms are usually less intense and frequent than those experienced during a migraine and other types of headaches.

 - Experience pain in the same arm and/or shoulder where their headache occurs (but the pain sometimes occurs in both arms/shoulders).